Japan PM Kishida calls for doubling booster shots to 1 mln a day | Health

 Japan PM Kishida calls for doubling booster shots to 1 mln a day

 Most regions are now under infection control measures to try to blunt the spread of the Omicron coronavirus variant that has exploded among a population where less than 5% have received vaccine booster shots.
-Tokyo and 12 other prefectures are in final discussions to extend the virus curbs for about three weeks, the Asahi newspaper reported on Sunday.
+Tokyo and 12 other prefectures are planning to extend the curbs, which had been due to expire on Feb.
+13, by about three weeks, government sources told Reuters.

 - Country: